Open source

 Fedora 7

 Fedora 7 was released last week, a little bit behind schedule, with a spate of new features, updates, and live CD installable “spins” of Fedora in KDE and GNOME flavors.
-I found a lot of good in this release, but a bug in the FireWire stack that attacked my external backup drive made this release …
+I found a lot of good in this release, but a bug in the FireWire stack that attacked my external backup drive made this release just a little shy of …

 Read More »